| LINKTYPE_ name

 Note that ``host byte order'' is the byte order of the machine on

-values are not necessarily those of the machine reading the capture
+of the machine reading the capture file.

 |